codebard/fast-social-share-by-codebard/readme.txt

 Full features:

 - Beautifully designed buttons
-- Fast - loads no external JavaScript.
+- Fast - loads no external JavaScript
 - Customizable - select from ~14 premade styles, create and edit your own!
+- Customize how your share will look with visual editor!
 - Add new social networks yourself!
 - Icon sizes from 16px to 64px!
-Loads the exact icon size for your style and keeps it fast!
+Loads the exact icon size for your style and keeps it fast
+- Make the share sticky or non sticky!
+- Show at the top, bottom or both at the top and bottom of your posts
 - Upload custom icons easily to use in place of default icons!
 - Optionally add text to social share buttons
 - Optional text for social networks is also customizable - ie you can put 'Tweet' for Twitter and 'Share' for Facebook